miynne24/Scraper-Booking.com/README.md

 # Booking.com Scraper

 This project involves scraping data from Booking.com.
-The scraper extracts the following nine attributes for each hotel listing:
+The scraper extracts the following ten attributes for each hotel listing:

 - Hotel Name
 - Hotel Address